SmoothWAN/SmoothWAN/README.md

 [![Discord](https://badgen.net/discord/members/AxSSjpgwjx)](https://discord.gg/AxSSjpgwjx)
-## Home network internet bonding with Speedify
+## Internet bonding router using Speedify
 A router OS for easy bonding setup using Speedify as the main gateway with OpenWRT without command line usage. <br>Not affiliated with Speedify or Connectify.<br>
 <br>
 Use case:
+- Build a reliable internet access with seamless failover, lossless and usable single-flow speeds by bonding two or more connections, preferably a combination of wired and wireless with baseline ISP plans.
 - Use Speedify as an SDN bonding VPN to cover all connected devices in a home network when it's not possible or practical to share a WAN per device.
-- Build a reliable internet access with seamless failover, lossless and usable single-flow speeds by bonding two or more connections, preferably a combination of wired and wireless with baseline ISP plans.
 - Backpack streaming setup.

 <img src="https://raw.githubusercontent.com/TalalMash/SmoothWAN-web/main/smoothwan-illust.drawio.svg" width="400"/> <br>